HaVonTe1/de.dkutzer.demo.microservices/README.md

 ### Scaling
 Because every event/message can only be consumed by one instance of a service and all instances of one service share the same database there is not reason for manual synchronisation.
-It is possible so spawn more instances on demand because they are stateless.
+It is possible to spawn more instances on demand because they are stateless.
 Default all services are scaled to 1.
 This can be changed in the compose file (replicas=) or in CLI ```docker-compose up scale buggy-developer-service=2```

 ![](static/scaled.png)